microsoft/genaiscript/docs/token.md

 ## Connection string Formats

-Following connection string formats are supported in the `GPTOOLS_TOKEN` environment variables:
+Following connection string formats are supported in the `GENAISCRIPT_TOKEN` environment variables:

 -   `sk-???` will use https://api.openai.com/v1/
 -   `https://???.openai.azure.com#key=???` will use Azure OpenAI endpoint